ajp64/tokenizerApp/README.md

     ]
   }'
 ```
 Note that errors will be thrown if the user tries to POST existing account numbers to the `/tokenise` endpoint, or sends tokens that don’t exist to the `/detokenise` endpoint.
-An internal error will be received in the response, and an error message is logged in the app.
+An BAD_REQUEST code will be received in the response, with a basic error message as the body.